magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 * Prepare our blueprint
 * Deploy the new version of our application next to the old one
+* Canary release the new application
 * Use conditions to target specific groups
 * Learn a bit more about conditions

 ## Prepare our blueprint

-Vamp allows you to do canary releases across a cluster by merging new services.
+Vamp allows you to canary release application updates by merging new blueprints to a running deployment.
 Take a look at the YAML blueprint example below.
-It is quite similar to the blueprint we initially used to deploy sava 1.0.0, with one difference - this time the breed describes the sava:1.1.0 service.
+It is almost identical to the blueprint we initially used to deploy sava 1.0.0, with one difference - this time the breed describes the sava:1.1.0 service.

 ```
 name: sava:1.1